How to Self-Publish a Children’s Book: 6 Steps to a Magical Launch

 Once you’ve got the words perfected, the most exciting part of the story begins — visualizing the narrative!

 Lively illustrations are obviously a prominent feature among the best children’s books, although genres such as Middle Grade and Young Adult don’t need them.
-That said, every book needs a good book cover at minimum, and for young audiences, illustrated jackets are quite common.
+That said, every book needs a good book cover at minimum, and for younger children's picture books, illustrations are essential.
 As such, the answer to the question “How do I self-publish a children’s book?” almost always involves working with an illustrator.